Central Limit Theory for Combined Cross-Section and Time Series with an Application to Aggregate Productivity Shocks: Introduction

+Our limit theory has a second connection to the high frequency literature.
+Barndorff-Nielsen et. al. (2008, Proposition 5) and Li and Xiu (2016, Lemma A3), develop methods to deduce joint stable convergence of two random sequences from stable convergence of the first random sequence and conditional convergence in law of the second random sequence.
+The assumptions made in these papers, namely that the noise terms are mean zero conditional on the entire time series are stronger than the assumptions we make in our paper.
+It is often unnatural to condition on the entire time series of common shocks, which we avoid in this paper.

-While the formal derivation of the asymptotic distribution may appear complicated, the asymptotic formulae that we produce are straightforward to implement and very similar to the standard Murphy and Topel's (1985) formula.
+While the formal derivation of the asymptotic distribution may appear complicated, the asymptotic formulae that we produce are straightforward to implement in some special cases and very similar to the standard Murphy and Topel's (1985) formula.

 We also derive a novel result related to the unit root literature.
 We show that, when the time-series data are characterized by unit roots, the asymptotic distribution is a combination of a normal distribution and the distribution found in the unit root literature.
 Therefore, the asymptotic distribution exhibits mathematical similarities to the inferential problem in predictive regressions, as discussed by Campbell and Yogo (2006).
 However, the similarity is superficial in that Campbell and Yogo's (2006) result is about an estimator based on a single data source.
 But, similarly to Campbell and Yogo's analysis, we need to address problems of uniform inference.
 Phillips (2014) proposes a method of uniform inference for predictive regressions, which we adopt and modify to our own estimation problem in the unit root case.